• Home

 1. Participants will develop an understanding of the human animal binary inherent in foundational philosophies of the “humanities.”

-2. Participants will identify anti-blackness in within the human-animal binary
+2. Participants will identify anti-blackness within the human-animal binary

 3. Participants will learn a more nuanced way of listening to BIPOC relationships to the animal and natural environment.